Addressing your debts in divorce negotiations is an important part of working out your settlement agreement.

 Sherri's Question: Prior to our marriage, my husband purchased our home and even took out a second mortgage.
 The mortgages and deed are in his name only.
 Can I be held responsible for either of the mortgages or his credit card bills that he had prior to the marriage and even afterwards?
 I had no knowledge of his debt or even the extent of it until recently.
 Creditors are calling and he gets summons because of the delinquent bills!

 Brette's Answer: If the mortgage was entered into before the marriage, it is a separate debt.
 Depending on which state you live in, any debt he has incurred during the marriage is marital debt unless you knew nothing about it and did not enjoy any of the benefits of it (using something he bought).
-You need to get a lawyer who can help you separate your assets and protect yourself from his creditors. » Return to top
+You need to get a lawyer who can help you separate your assets and protect yourself from his creditors.

 Sheri's Question: I married on December 29 a little over a year ago.
 My husband is an independent contractor.
 He had not paid any taxes for the year, so we filed for an extension, but he still did not pay.
 We filed jointly for the year we got married, but I will be filing separately for last year.
 Are we both responsible for the first year if he stops paying payments (even though we were only married 3 days)?
 What can I do about it?

 Brette Answers: You should discuss the matter with an attorney who can try to cut a deal with the IRS.